Break clauses in Commercial Leases

 Why should I have a break clause?

-Break clauses in commercial leases can be used if you are unsure about any aspect of the property you’re renting.
+Break clauses in commercial leases provide a level of security in case you’re not happy with your rented commercial property.
 Perhaps you’ve moved your business and have some reservations over the area you’ve moved to, or you’re unsure if the style of building suits your business.
 Having a break clause allows you to get out of the lease early and move elsewhere.

 If you’re starting a new business, you may want to negotiate a break clause in your lease.
 This gives you an opportunity to break the lease if you’re not sure whether your business will be successful – saving you time and money if things don’t go as planned.